Tokyo Auto Salon: Venue

 The Tokyo Auto Salon takes place at Makuhari Messe.
-The Tokyo Auto Salon’s popularity has grown resulting in an increases from 8 halls to 11 halls at the Makuhari Messe.
+The Tokyo Auto Salon's popularity has grown resulting in an increases from 8 halls to 11 halls at the Makuhari Messe.
 In addition to Tokyo Auto Salon occupying 11 of the International Exhibition Halls, it also takes place in the Makuhari Event Hall and International Conference Hall.
 The event also extends outside the event center into the Outdoor Arena and road of the neighboring Zozo Marine Stadium.
 The 2012 Auto Salon required a space of 54,000 m2, while the 2013 Auto salon increased to a space of 72,000 m2 (Wijayasinha, 2013).
 Makuhari Messe is one of the leading comprehensive convention facilities in Japan.
 It is a full-scale convention complex with three large-scale facilities, which are the International Exhibition Hall, International Conference Hall, and Makuhari Event Hall.
 It also contains a parking lot that can facilitate 6,000 vehicles.
 There are also six international hotels located within walking distance from the convention center.
 The convention center host tradeshows, exhibitions, international conferences, ceremonies, parties, symposiums, concerts, sports events, and fashion shows all year round.

 In 2012, the Tokyo Auto Salon held a show in Thailand.
 This marked the first year the Tokyo Auto Salon granted a license to a Thai enterprise to host the Auto Show under its brand.
 This was also the first automotive performance and custom parts show held in Thailand.
 The show featured more than 30 award-winning concept cars imported from Japan, as well as other premium and eco friendly vehicles.
-The following year, the “Tokyo Auto Salon Singapore 2013” was held at the Marina Bay Sands resort, supported by the Tokyo Auto Salon Association (TASA) of Japan, MediaCorp, and Muse Group.
+The following year, the "Tokyo Auto Salon Singapore 2013" was held at the Marina Bay Sands resort, supported by the Tokyo Auto Salon Association (TASA) of Japan, MediaCorp, and Muse Group.
 The purpose of the Singaporean version of the exhibition is to create a healthy culture for cars that promotes legal modifications.
 Organizers of the Singapore show hope to hold future shows that show modifications that would be legal for car enthusiasts.

+It was announced in January 2023 that Tokyo Auto Salon will be held that year in Kuala Lumpur.
+Officially named Tokyo Auto Salon Kuala Lumpur, it was officially organised by Muse Group, which also organised Tokyo Auto Salon Singapore in 2013.
+In March 2023, Muse was joined by Element X as joint organisers for the event.
+The first edition was held at Malaysia International Trade and Exhibition Centre (MITEC) from June 9 to 11 2023.

+In 2025, Tokyo Auto Salon would also be held in Hong Kong for the first time.
+Planned to be held from December 11 to 14, 2025, the event is held in conjunction with International MotorXpo Hong Kong at AsiaWorld-Expo.